How to make an animated axe

 Before diving into the technical aspects of animation, it’s crucial to establish a clear vision for the axe’s appearance.
 Consider the style, weight, and size you want to achieve.
 Will it be a modern, sleek axe, or a more traditional, rugged one?
 These decisions will guide your design choices.

-See also How much money is a minty axe code
+See also How to make a viking axe from clay

 Sketching the Axe Design